soniajoseph/soniajoseph/_pages/about.md

 Hello!
 My name is Sonia Joseph.

 I studied computer science, neuroscience, and literature at Princeton, and wrote my thesis on natural language processing and semantic representation in the human brain.
-Previously, I held positions at the Princeton Neuroscience Institute, the Harvard Data Science Initiative, and a top fund on Wall Street.
+Previously, I held positions at the Princeton Neuroscience Institute, the Harvard Data Science Initiative, and Ruane, Cunniff, and Goldfarb.